 🧬

-German Spitz (Miniature)
+German Spitz (Klein)

 Official Cynology Profile & Standard Data.

-FCI #97 Germany Group 5: Spitz and Primitive Types
+FCI #97 Germany Group 5: Spitz and primitive types

 History & Overview